Office of Applied Learning Experiences (ALEX)

 An integral component of the University of Hawaiʻi at Hilo’s strategic plan, Applied Learning Experiences (ALEX's) engage students in real world situations requiring them to put into action the knowledge and skills they are developing through academic coursework.
 These experiences help students connect academic learning to the real world, enabling them to obtain and enhance the knowledge and skills required for employment, further education, and active participation in the local community.
 These can take on a variety of forms, including community based projects, service learning, research, internships, practica, creative activities, and capstone projects.

 - Student Professional Events - To prepare students for internship fairs and the interviewing process.
+This includes resume writing and interviewing/career fair skills workshops.

 - Student Research Conferences - Held each Fall and Spring semester, including an international conference beginning Spring 2014 that will be open to student submissions from around the world.
+The Fall 2013 student research conference is scheduled for November 1 - 2.

 - Student Travel Grants - For presenting at research conferences.